c6o/docs/content/reference/kubeclient.md

 ## Status Reporting

 The KubeClient can be supplied with an instance of the Status object.
-Status object maintains the state of the execution of a command stack for display on the command line or other real time status display.
+The Status object maintains the state of the execution of a command stack for display on the command line or other real-time status display.